Hill House International Junior School

 Hill House is the oldest London school in which every aspect of the daily administration of the school remains in the care and control of the founding family.
 It is a school that enables children from all over the world to have the opportunity to follow an English curriculum while learning that every nation is equal but different and that peaceful co-existence comes from mutual respect, understanding and consideration for others from diverse backgrounds.
 A full academic programme, enriched by outstanding teaching in small classes, leads to pupils consistently going on to the leading day and boarding secondary schools of their choice with many scholarships awarded each year.
 We passionately believe in supporting and stretching all our pupils to seek the highest levels of academic achievement.
 There is a particular emphasis on Art, Drama, Music and Sport all of which are taught by over thirty specialist teachers.
 Throughout the year there are over seventy concerts, recitals and drama evenings in Founders' Hall where pupils can showcase their artistic talents and the school year ends with a celebratory Field Day culminating in the famous Gun Run.

 Children can enter Hill House at any age between four and eleven years old if places are available.
 There is no formal entry test at four years old.
 Older children will be assessed in English and Maths.
 Parents are invited to visit Hans Place any Monday, Tuesday, Thursday or Friday during term time at 8.30am for a tour of the school.
-There is no need for an appointment - please just come when it is convenient for you.
+Please telephone the registrar to arrange a time to visit.
 After the tour, if you wish, you may complete the simple admissions form.
 All forms must be completed by the parents, in person, at Hans Place.
 We will not send forms by post.

 Miss Beryl Lang (Registrar)